 Closer inspection of the tossed stack showed tires flung this way and that.
 One tire was off the stack and thrown over the fence into the pasture where the cows of the main herd had played a game of field hockey with it.

-We appreciate every reader we have and love it when you spread the word aboutĀ SchmidlinAngusFarms, fill out theĀ FOLLOW information so you get each story right to your email each day and/or leave comments about the stories. tire on opposite side of the fence
+We appreciate every reader we have and love it when you spread the word about SchmidlinAngusFarms, fill out the FOLLOW information so you get each story right to your email each day and/or leave comments about the stories.

 I would also like to take a moment to thank those who click on the icon to do shopping with the affiliate, (clicking on the affiliate icon does not make you purchase, only gets you the their site) and sometimes I get a small commission from your purchases if you do shop, without a cost to you!